 Getting your planned course work approved by your academic advisor(s) before you go abroad is the best way to ensure that you get full academic credit for it.
 But this is not always possible, and even when classes are pre-approved, things may not work out as planned.
 Often, students will decide to change some of their courses after they arrive on-site.
 If you decide to change your course selection at any time, you should contact your home academic advisor(s) at your home university immediately to ask for approval of substitution courses.

-page and view commonly asked questions about credits, course approval, and the course selection process.
+Visit our FAQs page and view commonly asked questions about credits, course approval, and the course selection process.

 Living and learning overseas successfully usually means adjusting to a different lifestyle, food, climate, time zone, and often accompanied by the necessity of learning to communicate in a foreign language.
 This process is never easy and can include mood swings alternating between heady exhilaration and mild depression.
 In the early weeks, you will probably feel excited about your new experiences and environment.
 Soon, you may find the excitement of new surroundings and sensations increasingly replaced by frustration with how different things are from home.